work7z/LafTools/README.md

 ./build-all.sh
 ```

 # 📑 Other Materials

-Below are further resources that you can have a read if you'd like to learn more detail about this project:
+Below are further materials that you can have a look if you'd like to learn more detail about this project:

 - [FAQ](./FAQ.md)
 - [CONTRIBUTION](./CONTRIBUTION.md)
 - [For China Developers](dev/notes/common/issues.md)